-A slated wood and cedar shake exterior makes use of naturally weather resistant wood, while a north-facing skylight allows the space to be flooded with sunlight a majority of the day.
-A wood-burning stove ups the level of quaintness, and floor to ceiling bookshelves remind the client why he's there.
+A slated wood and cedar shake exterior makes use of naturally weather resistant wood, while a north-facing skylight allows the space to be flooded with sunlight for a majority of the day.
+The wood-burning stove ups the level of coziness and floor to ceiling bookshelves remind the client why he's there.